-You will be shown to your individual room.
-However, if your room is not ready, you may be assessed in the lounge and taken to theatre from there.
-The nurse looking after you will check your blood pressure etc. and prepare you for theatre.
+You will be shown to the Elective Caesarean Lounge.
+You will be assessed either in the room or another room in the vicinity and taken to theatre from there.
+The staff looking after you will check your vital signs including your blood pressure and prepare you for theatre.
 You will meet a member of the anaesthetic and obstetric team before you are taken to theatre.

 Your anaesthetist will discuss the anaesthetic with you.
 In the majority of cases, this will be a spinal anaesthetic which means that you will be awake during the operation, but your lower body will be numb and heavy.
-You may be aware of touch but should not feel pain.
+You may be aware of touch and movement, but should not feel pain.
 This type of anaesthetic also means your partner can be with you in theatre.

-Once you're ready (wearing a theatre gown, anti-embolism stockings, a dressing gown and slippers) and the time for your operation has arrived, you will walk down to the delivery suite theatre with a member of the Theatre Team.
-If your partner or other supporter accompanies you to theatre, he or she will be provided with surgical clothes in which to change.
+Once you're ready (wearing a theatre gown, anti-embolism stockings, a dressing gown and slippers and KangaWrap Kardi to facilitate skin to skin contact if desired) and the time for your operation has arrived, you will walk down to the Delivery Suite theatre with a member of the team.
+If your birth partner accompanies you to theatre, they will be provided with surgical clothes in which to change into.